 Description

-Mechanical fixing on timber-frame and steel substrates demands a different approach to masonry hammer-in plugs — the screw provides pull-out resistance, and the disc spreads the clamping force across the insulation face.
-The insulation fixing accessories range stocks the TD60 as the standard solution for these substrates, paired with a galvanised steel screw selected to match insulation thickness and substrate embedment.
+Mechanical fixing on timber-frame and steel substrates needs a different approach from masonry hammer-in plugs: the screw provides pull-out resistance, and the disc spreads clamping force across the insulation face.
+The TD60 is the standard collar for exactly these substrates, paired with a galvanised steel screw sized to the board build-up.

 What Universal PVC Discs TD60 Do in a Timber-Frame EWI System

-Universal PVC Discs TD60 are 64 mm polypropylene fixing collars that clamp EPS, XPS, and mineral wool boards to timber-frame, OSB, plywood, cement-board, and steel-sheet substrates using a separately specified galvanised steel screw — the standard mechanical-fix solution where hammer-in masonry plugs cannot grip.
-Each 100-piece bag covers approximately 12–17 m² of insulation at the typical 6–8 fixings per square metre density — enough scope to match one bag to a single elevation on most domestic timber-frame work.
+Universal PVC Discs TD60 are 64 mm polypropylene fixing collars that clamp EPS, XPS, and mineral wool boards to timber-frame, OSB, plywood, cement-board, and steel-sheet substrates using a separately specified galvanised steel screw.
+They are the standard mechanical-fix solution where hammer-in masonry plugs cannot grip, stocked within the EWI fixing accessories range at Renders World.
+Each 100-piece bag covers roughly 12–17 m² at the typical 6–8 fixings per square metre — enough to match one bag to a single domestic elevation.

-The TD60 sits at the interface between the screw head and the insulation board face.
-Without it, even a wide-headed timber screw would cut through the soft EPS or compress the mineral wool fibres locally, losing clamping force within hours of installation.
-With the disc in place, the 64 mm collar distributes load across roughly 32 cm² of board surface — and that distribution is what holds the system against UK wind suction over a 25-year typical service life.
+The disc sits at the interface between the screw head and the board face.
+Without it, even a wide-headed timber screw would cut through soft EPS or compress mineral wool fibres locally, shedding clamping force within hours.
+With the collar in place, the 64 mm face distributes load across roughly 32 cm² of board — and that distribution is what holds the system against UK wind suction over a 25-year typical service life.

 Why Trade Specifiers Choose TD60 PVC Discs

-- 64 mm disc diameter for genuine load distribution: The wide collar spreads clamping force across the insulation face, preventing localised pull-through under wind suction, thermal cycling, and dead-load stress over the system's service life.
+- 64 mm collar for genuine load distribution — the wide face spreads clamping force, preventing pull-through under wind suction, thermal cycling, and dead-load over the service life.

-- Universal substrate compatibility: One disc covers timber studs, OSB sheathing, plywood, cement board, and steel sheet, which keeps site stock simple on mixed-substrate properties such as timber-clad rear extensions on solid-brick terraces.
+- Universal substrate compatibility — one disc covers timber studs, OSB, plywood, cement board, and steel sheet, keeping site stock simple on mixed-substrate properties.

-- Accommodates every insulation thickness on the range: Because the screw is selected separately, the same TD60 disc fixes 30 mm reveal panels through to 200 mm Passive-House-grade boards from the graphite EPS insulation range without changing the disc SKU.
+- Fits every insulation thickness on the range — because the screw is chosen separately, the same TD60 fixes 30 mm reveal panels through to 200 mm boards from the graphite EPS insulation range without changing SKU.

-- Polypropylene durability: Resists UV exposure during the open-scaffold phase, tolerates alkaline basecoat chemistry, and holds its clamping geometry from −20 °C to +80 °C without becoming brittle.
+- Polypropylene durability — resists UV during the open-scaffold phase, tolerates alkaline basecoat chemistry, and holds its geometry from −20 °C to +80 °C.

-- Low thermal bridging at each fixing: The polymer collar introduces a fraction of the thermal short-circuit of an all-metal fixing, helping the calculated U-value match the in-service performance after the render is on.
+- Low thermal bridging at each fixing — the polymer collar carries a fraction of the thermal short-circuit of an all-metal fixing, helping in-service U-value match the calculation.

-- 100-piece trade pack: One bag matches one typical elevation at 12–17 m² coverage, keeping ordering arithmetic simple at the quote stage and reducing on-site packaging waste.
+- 100-piece trade pack — one bag matches one typical elevation at 12–17 m², keeping quote-stage arithmetic simple.

 Technical Specifications — TD60 Data Sheet Highlights